Pathgate Partnership Programme - Summary for 2010

 Other on-going projects of Pathgate Partnership Programme, which started in the 1990s, including sponsoring education for young people, support for the elderly and medical services for the needy, have been continuing throughout 2010 in India, Bhutan, Mongolia, Nepal, Bangladesh and Africa.
 In addition, sponsorship and specific support for a whole range of projects have also been extended to a great number of individuals from around the world.
 These and much more are merely a brief description of some of the compassionate activities as supported by the Pathgate Partnership Programme.

 None of these could have been possible without the generous support from the students and friends of Pathgate Institute.
-If you wish to support the Pathgate Partnership Programme and become a Friend of Pathgate International, you may do so by clicking Make a Donation.
+If you wish to support the Pathgate Partnership Programme and become a Friend of Pathgate International, you may do so by clicking Make an Offering.